lmadkins/react-great-british-bingo/planning/pseudocode.md

 Stretch Features :
 Undo when toggling marked?
+- interactivity when clicked
 - (only set it to mark if it is unmarked?
 - or maybe undo as a stretch? see comments in Square component )
+- Message display when stalemate game
 Free square
 Exclude middle 'free' square?(square 13)